nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 All exceptions extend from the Java default `Exception` class.
 They only differ with regard to the throwable error message.

-The `Exceptions` component currently consists of nine (9) custom Exceptions, as of v2.0:
+The `Exceptions` component currently consists of eleven 11 custom Exceptions, as of v2.0:

-Among these ten custom exceptions, the `Exceptions` component can generally be classified into three broad categories:
+Among these eleven custom exceptions, the `Exceptions` component can generally be classified into three broad categories:

 _Exceptions related to invalid user input:_